MLChain/MLChain/README.md

 docker compose up -d
 ```

-After running, you can access the Dify dashboard in your browser at [http://localhost/install](http://localhost/install) and start the initialization process.
+After running, you can access the Mlchain dashboard in your browser at [http://localhost/install](http://localhost/install) and start the initialization process.

-> If you'd like to contribute to Dify or do additional development, refer to our [guide to deploying from source code](https://docs.mlchain.ai/getting-started/install-self-hosted/local-source-code)
+> If you'd like to contribute to Mlchain or do additional development, refer to our [guide to deploying from source code](https://docs.mlchain.ai/getting-started/install-self-hosted/local-source-code)

 ## Next steps

 If you need to customize the configuration, please refer to the comments in our [.env.example](docker/.env.example) file and update the corresponding values in your `.env` file.
 Additionally, you might need to make adjustments to the `docker-compose.yaml` file itself, such as changing image versions, port mappings, or volume mounts, based on your specific deployment environment and requirements.
 After making any changes, please re-run `docker-compose up -d`.
 You can find the full list of available environment variables [here](https://docs.mlchain.ai/getting-started/install-self-hosted/environments).

-If you'd like to configure a highly-available setup, there are community-contributed [Helm Charts](https://helm.sh/) and YAML files which allow Dify to be deployed on Kubernetes.
+If you'd like to configure a highly-available setup, there are community-contributed [Helm Charts](https://helm.sh/) and YAML files which allow Mlchain to be deployed on Kubernetes.

 - [Helm Chart by @LeoQuote](https://github.com/douban/charts/tree/master/charts/mlchain)
 - [Helm Chart by @BorisPolonsky](https://github.com/BorisPolonsky/mlchain-helm)